roomacarthur/pcr/README.md

 4. When completing the New Post form, the slug field was not being auto populated.
    - FIX: With help from [Here](https://stackoverflow.com/questions/63053210/changing-id-field-to-slug-field-in-django) A save function was added to the model, to use slugify to post the new slug to the model upon form completion.

+5. Rich Text editor not displaying in Post Review Form.
+   - No Fix was found within the allowed timeframe.

 # Deployment

 This project will be deployed to [Heroku](https://heroku.com) using the following outlined steps: